kajott/TrackMeister/README.md

 | Mouse Wheel | manually scroll through the metadata bar (stops autoscrolling)
 | **A** | stop / resume autoscrolling
 | **F** | slowly fade out the song
-| **V** | show the TMCP and libopenmpt version numbers
+| **V** | show the TrackMeister and libopenmpt version numbers
 | **F5** | reload the current module and the application's configuration
 | **F11** | toggle fullscreen mode
 | **Ctrl+L** | start (or cancel) EBU R128 loudness scan for the currently loaded module
 | **Ctrl+Shift+L** | start EBU R128 loudness scan for the currently loaded module and all following modules in the current directory
-| **Ctrl+Shift+S** | save `tmcp_default.ini` (see below)
+| **Ctrl+Shift+S** | save `tm_default.ini` (see below)

 For directory navigation, "previous" and "next" refer to case-insensitive lexicographical ordering.

-To use the loudness normalization feature, perform a loudness scan on the desired module(s); this will write a small `.tmcp` file next to the module file that contains the measured EBU R128 loudness for the currently set up rendering parameters (i.e. filter, stereo separation etc.).
-The next time that module is loaded, TMCP picks up this loudness value and automatically computes a suitable gain to normalize the volume levels to a target of -18 LUFS.
+To use the loudness normalization feature, perform a loudness scan on the desired module(s); this will write a small `.tm` file next to the module file that contains the measured EBU R128 loudness for the currently set up rendering parameters (i.e. filter, stereo separation etc.).
+The next time that module is loaded, TrackMeister picks up this loudness value and automatically computes a suitable gain to normalize the volume levels to a target of -18 LUFS.
 (The target can be adjusted with the `target loudness` configuration setting.)

 ## Configuration

-TMCP can be configured using configuration files with an INI-like syntax.
+TrackMeister can be configured using configuration files with an INI-like syntax.

 The following aspects can be configured:
 - display colors and font sizes (but **not** the font itself; that's "baked into" the program)